maxis7567/Hackintosh-Dell-7567-OpenCore_Big-Sur/README.md

 **Configure ComboJack for Headphone Jack**
-  - open terminal type *sodu* then drag install.sh from tools/comboJack_Installer then press 'Enter'
+  - open terminal type *sudo* then drag install.sh from tools/comboJack_Installer then press 'Enter'
   - Rebuild the cache using `sudo kextcache -i /`
   - Reboot